mlcommons/r2-infra/README.md

 # MLCommons Cloudflare R2 Infra

 This repository functions as the source of truth and version control for the metadata and web files that support the [MLC R2 Downloader](https://github.com/mlcommons/r2-downloader).
-This infrastructure adheres to Infrascuture as Code (IaC) methodology, using GitHub Actions to automatically generate and deploy the infra files based on the dataset information defined in JSON files.
+This infrastructure adheres to Infrascuture as Code (IaC) methodology, using GitHub Actions to automatically generate and deploy the infra files based on bucket information defined in JSON manifest files.

 **README Overview:**